School of Philosophy and Economic Science: The St James Schools Inquiry

-The chairman of the inquiry described cases where boys were “punched in the face or in the stomach, cuffed violently about the head, had blackboard rubbers thrown at them causing injury in some cases, had cricket balls thrown at them violently when they were not looking at the thrower and were struck with the end of a gym rope.
-Other students were kicked, struck from behind, slapped about the face, thrown across a classroom”.
-The report stated “Whatever the provocation nothing could justify this mistreatment.
-It was clearly unreasonable and criminal”.
+The chairman of the inquiry described cases where boys were "punched in the face or in the stomach, cuffed violently about the head, had blackboard rubbers thrown at them causing injury in some cases, had cricket balls thrown at them violently when they were not looking at the thrower and were struck with the end of a gym rope.
+Other students were kicked, struck from behind, slapped about the face, thrown across a classroom".
+The report stated "Whatever the provocation nothing could justify this mistreatment.
+It was clearly unreasonable and criminal".

-In response to the report the school stated the teachers named in the report “will receive disciplinary warnings”, but that “there is no plan to remove them from the schools”.
+In response to the report the school stated the teachers named in the report "will receive disciplinary warnings", but that "there is no plan to remove them from the schools".
 The teachers no longer work at St James.

-Inquiry press & media coverage
+Inquiry press and media coverage

-The Inquiry report was publicised by a Channel 4 television news special report on 15 March 2006 and in national and local newspapers.
+The Inquiry report was publicised by a Channel 4 News television special report on 15 March 2006 and in national and local newspapers.
 The Channel 4 social affairs correspondent, Victoria Macdonald, interviewed former St. James pupils and the then-headmaster, David Boddy, who said this was the first time the Governors had heard of the complaints.
 The program reported that there had been complaints about punishment regimes in 1983 and that meetings had been held with parents which Boddy himself attended.